sayan-geoDL/physaware-lstm-forecast/README.md

      ```python
      overfit_score = val_mse + (0.5 * abs(val_mse - train_mse)) / train_mse
      ```
    - Plots the box plot of the `overfit_score` for each grid parameters and saves them to `./plots/performance_boxplots.png`.
-Thereafter the user can chose other hyperparameter grids depending on the plots for further fine tuning of the grid and then decide upon a final combination of hyperparameters for training.
+Thereafter the user can choose other hyperparameter grids depending on the plots for further fine tuning of the grid and then decide upon a final combination of hyperparameters for training.
    - Save the combinations of hyperparameters to `./out/train_test/cv_result.csv` ranked according to lowest to highest overfit scores.
 4. **Plot of cross validation results (`cv_plot`)**
    - Plots the training and validation loss curves for each fold for a selected rank of model hyperparameters specified in `plot_cv_rank` by the user.
-   - This helps in visually determining whether any kind of overfitting is still present and then the user can move on to the trainig phase or go back to the grid search phase for further tuning of hyperparameters
+   - This helps in visually determining whether any kind of overfitting is still present and then the user can move on to the training phase or go back to the grid search phase for further tuning of hyperparameters
 5. **Training(`train`)**
    - Trains the model with selected rank of hyperparameter combination or a user defined hyperparameter on the full training data and saves it to `./out/final_model.pth`